devonapple/ergo_wiki/A-Trustless-Local-Exchange-Trading-System.md

 * **Zero Sum**: The sum of the LETS balances of all member boxes is zero.
 Member boxes are allowed to have a negative balance as long as it is within a certain value.
 * **Collateral**: For the sender's output, ergs are used as collateral to cover negative LETS balance at the current exchange rate.

-We can tweak the above basic LETS as follows.
+The following are some variations of LETS-1.

 ### LETS-2: Zero Sum, No collateral

-It has the following features
+This is a slight variation of LETS-1 as follows:
 * **Non-refundable joining fee**: Similar to LETS-1, a joining fee is needed to prevent spam attacks.
-However, unlike LETS-1, this joining fee is non-refundable and must be sent to some predefined management committee.
+However, unlike LETS-1, this fee is non-refundable and must be sent to some predefined management committee.
 * **Zero Sum**: As in LETS-1.

-The difference from LETS-1 is that a member must spend a certain minimum number of ergs as a joining fee, paid to some predefined committee address at the time of box creation.
-The balance of a newly created box is again zero as in LETS-1.

 ### LETS-3: Positive-Sum, Collateral

-The above two variations require the total LETS balance to be always zero.
-This variant requires all members to have a positive (or zero) LETS balance.
+The above two variants require the total LETS balance to be always zero.
+Here we consider a positive value for this sum.
+In particular, this variant has the following properties:
-The key difference is that:

 * **Time-locked Joining Fee**: As in LETS-1.
 * **Positive Sum**: The LETS balance of every member must always be non-negative.
 This ensures that The sum of the LETS balances of all member boxes is positive.
 The initial LETS balance is set to a positive value based on the joining fee at the current rate, capped to some maximum value.